microsoft/ApplicationInsights-Java/azure-application-insights-spring-boot-starter/README.md

 # Enable/Disable throttling on sending telemetry data.
 Default value: true.
 azure.application-insights.channel.in-process.throttling=true

-#Enable Local Forwarder gRPC Telemetry Channel
+#Enable Configure Local Forwarder gRPC Telemetry Channel
 azure.application-insights.channel.local-forwarder.endpoint-address=
+# Interval to send telemetry.
+Must be between 1 and 300.
+Default value: 5 seconds.
+azure.application-insights.channel.local-forwarder.flush-interval-in-seconds=5
+## Maximum count of telemetries that will be batched before sending.
+Must be between 1 and 1000.
+Default value: 500.
+azure.application-insights.channel.local-forwarder.max-telemetry-buffer-capacity=500

 # Percent of telemetry events that will be sent to Application Insights.
 Percentage must be close to 100/N where N is an integer.
 # E.g. 50 (=100/2), 33.33 (=100/3), 25 (=100/4), 20, 1 (=100/100), 0.1 (=100/1000).
 Default value: 100 (all telemetry events).